ndudar/React-Router-Practice-2/README.md

 ```
 <Route index element={<Dashboard />} />
 ```
+- a **Layout Route** is the parent route of some nested routes that contains just the portion of the UI that will be shared.
+It uses an Outlet component.

 #### Other Findings:
 - Netlify is a good free and easy option for deplyment from GitHub